Vedant-Mhatre/AWS-Terraform-Examples/README.md

 ## About
-The goal of this project is to create a single repository with multiple AWS Terraform examples to create simple web architectures.
+The goal of this project is to create a single repository with multiple AWS Terraform examples to create various architectures.

 ## Getting Started